freeradical13/freeradical13.github.io/index.md

 Once B or T cells bind to antigens, they start to rapidly reproduce into a group of identical cells called a [clone][] that can match such antigens.
 Clones are [monoclonal][] if a single clone reacts to a single epitope on an antigen, and [polyclonal][] if multiple clones react to different epitopes on the same antigen.
 This adaptive immune system process is called [clonal selection][] and clonal expansion which is part of the [primary immune response][campbell urry et al 11th pg 961] and peaks about a week or two after initial antigen recognition.
 A subset of the clone become effector cells which are immediately able to act against antigens.
 The remaining, non-effector cells are called [memory cells][].

+B and T lymphocytes may move throughout both blood and lymph.
+Mature lymphocytes enter the blood and then drain into lymph and finally lymph nodes.
+If a lymphocyte is activated, it remains in the lymph node.

 If an antigen matching memory cells is seen after initial exposure, the memory cells act as part of the stronger [secondary immune response][campbell urry et al 11th pg 961] and typically peak a few days after infection.

+In humans, the [spleen][] is the only lymphoid organ that acts to filter pathogens in circulating blood (in addition to removing damaged erythryocytes).

 A response to pathogens in the blood and lymph is called a [humoral immune response][].
 A response to pathogens which doesn't involve antibodies is called a [cell-mediated immune response][] which uses specialized T cells to destroy infected host cells.